As you may know, I absolutely live to submit crash and bug reports to vendors.

 I also thought that holding down Option or Command during a drag would make a difference; I could swear that happened last week when I tried drag and drop, but I must be wrong.
 I can’t reproduce it today.

-Update: There’s an older article at Betalogue that describes tab drag and drop, and mentions the behavior of the first tab.
+[Bad link], and mentions the behavior of the first tab.